moonbuggy/docker-dnsmasq-updater/README.md

 Docker Dnsmasq Updater allows hostnames to be added or removed automatically without added complexity or resource demands on the router.
-It can be run as a standalone script on a Docker host or in a container, it only needs access to the Docker socket and SSH access to the router (or any device providing local DNS with a hosts file).
+It can be run as a standalone script or in a container, it only needs access to the Docker socket and SSH access to the router (or any device providing local DNS with a hosts file).

 This script has been built with an [AsusWRT-Merlin][]/[Entware][] router in mind, but should work with any device running _dnsmasq_ or using a hosts file.